 The Sacrament of Reconciliation for individual penitents is held on Saturdays from 3:15 pm to 3:45 pm when Mass is celebrated at St. Mary on Saturday.
 When the Saturday vigil Mass is held at our partner parish of St. George, New Baden the Sacrament of Reconciliation is available on Sunday morning from 8:20 am to 8:40 am.
 Individual confessions are also celebrated by appointment with the pastor.

 The Communal Celebration of Reconciliation is offered on one of the Sundays during the Advent and Lenten Seasons.

 First Reconciliation is celebrated each year by our second graders prior to their First Communion.
 Preparation for this sacrament is held during the Sunday parish school of religion classes and a preparation class for parents is held annually.

 First Communion is normally celebrated annually in May for our students in the second grade.
 Preparation for this sacrament is held during the Sunday parish school of religion classes and a preparation class for parents is held annually.

 Members of the parish family are commissioned to bring Communion from the parish Eucharist to the home-bound or those in nursing care facilities.
 Pastoral Care visits by the pastor or the pastoral associate are provided generally on the first Friday of the month to those who request them.

-Confirmation is normally celebrated annually in May for our students in the eighth grade.
-There is a two year preparation for this sacrament and is held during the Sunday parish school of religion classes, as well as once a month on a Sunday evening for the second year of preparation.
+Confirmation is normally celebrated annually in the Easter Season for our students in the eighth grade.
+There is a two year preparation for this sacrament and is held during the Sunday parish school of religion classes.
+There are other events that candidates are asked to participate in as announced.
 There is also a preparation class for parents and sponsors annually.